OUR

 Despite the family’s unwavering strength and Ava’s incredible bravery, the battle against brain cancer proved insurmountable.
 In October 2022 Ava passed away, she was just six-years-old.

-Ava’s mum Amanda promised her that if she had chemo again and her hair ‘went on holidays’, Amanda would send her hair on holidays too, so Ava’s wouldn’t be lonely.
-And she kept that promise.
-For Go Grey 2023, Amanda raised over $11,000 and shaved her head in memory of her beautiful daughter Ava.
+Ava’s mum Amanda made a heartfelt promise: if Ava had to face chemo again and her hair “went on holidays,” Amanda would send hers on holiday too, so Ava’s wouldn’t be lonely.
+True to her word, Amanda shaved her head for Go Grey 2023, raising over $11,000 in memory of her beautiful daughter.
+Today, Amanda remains deeply involved with the RCD Foundation, passionately advocating for children with brain cancer.

 The Machingaifa Family